InventiStudio/portfolio/blog-posts/en/5-we-are-hiring.md

 ## Your ideal skills

 - **Experience with Vue.js**
 We don't expect you to know the whole API by heart, but experience with using Vue.js and it's ecosystem parts (e.g Vuex, Vue-Router) is really appreciated!

 - **Solid basics of HTML5 & CSS3**
 You should have a knowledge of HTML - we usually use Pug for templates, and CSS - Sass, Responsive Web Design, good architecture practices.

 - **Familiarity with Bootstrap 4 and/or Vuetify**
 It's OK if you're familiar with some other CSS/Vue.js frameworks.
-Ability to work with grids and using available components is main point here!
+Ability to work with grids and usage of available components is the main point here!

 - **Good english skills (both written and spoken)**
 We communicate with our clients on a daily basis, so it's important to be fluent english speaker.

 ## What do we offer